allenai/tango/docs/source/overview.md

 This particular experiment didn't write any results to disk, but in many situations you'll want to save the output of at least some of your steps.

-For example, if you're using the {class}`~tango.integrations.torch.TorchTrainStep` step, the output is a trained model, which is certianly a useful thing to keep around.
+For example, if you're using the {class}`~tango.integrations.torch.TorchTrainStep` step, the output is a trained model, which is certainly a useful thing to keep around.
 In other cases, you may not actually care about the direct result of a particular step, but it could still be useful to save it when possible so that Tango doesn't need to run the step again unnecessarily.